nye-duo/Duo-DSpace/config/README.md

 **modules/cristin.cfg** - Configuration specific to the Cristin ingest.

+**modules/curate.cfg** - Updated configuration to add our curation task to the list of available tasks

 **modules/oai.cfg** - Enhanced OAI harvester configuration.
 See the detailed documentation below for more details.

 **modules/studentweb.cfg** - Configuration specific to the StudentWeb ingest.